nevwalkalone/Databases-2019-2020/2nd-Assignment/README.md

 \i <filename>
 ```

-After all tables are created use the **\copy** command in PSQLshell to import all data from the csv files.
+After all tables are created, use the **\copy** command in PSQLshell to import all data from the csv files.
 Before running copy, run the command:

 ```console